sbwoodside/swc-jekyll/_posts/08-12-07-ruby_on_rails_feedrss_aggregator.markdown

 <pre><br />class CreateCachedFeeds &lt; ActiveRecord::Migration<br />  def self.up<br />    create_table :cached_feeds do |t|<br />      t.column :uri, :string, :limit =&gt; 2048<br />      t.column :parsed_feed, :text, :limit =&gt; 128.kilobytes # use for serialized object<br />      t.timestamps<br />    end<br />  end<br /><br />  def self.down<br />    drop_table :cached_feeds<br />  end<br />end</pre>

 Well, that's all you need.
 When I started out to make this I thought I'd find a simple example out there but there wasn't anything.
-It turns out that there's a number of interesting challenges ‰ÛÓ picking a parser to deal with difficult feeds, XML, and malformatted XML... to deal with caching ... to deal with background processing.
+It turns out that there's a number of interesting challenges – picking a parser to deal with difficult feeds, XML, and malformatted XML... to deal with caching ... to deal with background processing.
 Took me a while to get it all just right.

 It powers my own front page ... consider to be under standard ruby open source license.
 As the vending machine says: Share And Enjoy!